gigderoma/iks-cluster-on-classic/README.md

 # IKS Cluster on Classic

-A module to create a multizone OpenShip cluster on IBM Classic infrastructure.
+A module to create a single zone Kubernetes cluster on IBM Classic infrastructure.

 ## Creates